SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/westgrid.rst

     pip install --user -e SalishSeaTools
     pip install --user -e SalishSeaCmd

+.. _CompileXIOS-westgrid:

 Compile XIOS
 ============

-First symlink the XIOS build configuration files for :kbd:`orcinus` from the :file:`XIOS-ARCH` repo clone into the :file:`XIOS/arch/` directory, then compile XIOS:
+First symlink the XIOS build configuration files for the machine that you are working on from the :file:`XIOS-ARCH` repo clone into the :file:`XIOS/arch/` directory, then compile XIOS:

 :kbd:`bugaboo`:
 ---------------